Neck and Back Pain: When to Seek Treatment

 With these conditions, early diagnosis and treatment are essential in order to avoid permanent damage.

 “How do I avoid neck and back pain?”

 If you work at an office, for example, investing in an ergonomic workstation, such as a standing desk or a supportive chair can influence good posture.
 Other preventative measures that you can take include:

 - Take breaks often to move your neck and shoulders around.

 - Exercising regularly to strengthen your neck and back muscles.

 - Sleeping on a supportive mattress and pillow.

 Putting off treatment can only make the problem worse, and it’s not worth suffering needlessly.
-If you’re experiencing any of these symptoms, make an appointment at Nebraska Orthopaedic Center to see an orthopaedic doctor to find relief.
+If you’re experiencing any of these symptoms, make an appointment at Nebraska Orthopaedic Center to see an Back & Spine Specialist to find relief.
 With the right diagnosis and treatment plan, you can get back to your life pain-free.